eclipse-thingweb/node-wot/README.md

 ### To use with Node.js

 > **Warning**: We are currently in the process to drop support for NodeJS versions 14 and 16.
-> Node 20 is not yet supported (https://github.com/eclipse-thingweb/node-wot/issues/1004)
+> Node.js version 20 is not yet supported (https://github.com/eclipse-thingweb/node-wot/issues/1004)

 All systems require: